MrZLeo/Penguin-lang/README.md

 # Draw-Lang
-This is a compiler for a language that provide a python-like interface to draw figure.
+This is a compiler for a language that provide a python-like interface to draw figures.

 - use `cargo run`to compile and use it.
 - when program launch, you can see an interface like